Bellman function for Hardy's inequality over dyadic trees: Stochastic approach to the problem

-and the heuristic idea is that there is "independence" between letting the process drift in the 3rd variable (which gives a greater or equal to 0 gain) and letting the process be a diffusion (which gains nothing), so we can let the process be a combination of the two and the argument will still hold.
+and the heuristic idea is that there is ``independence" between letting the process drift in the third variable (which gives a non-negative gain) and letting the process be a diffusion (which gains nothing), so we can let the process be a combination of the two and the argument will still hold.
 So by taking the supremum over all controls $\{u_t\}$ we get